runtimeverification/kontrol/src/kontrol/kdist/hevm.md

 In order to support `proveFail` we also defined the hevm fail predicate.
 This predicate asserts that all branches are failing, i.e. there is not a branch ending with `EVMC_SUCCESS` and not violating a `DS-TEST` assertion.

 `proveFail` is not supported by `hevm symbolic`, however it is supported by `hevm test`.
-Therefore, we are difining this predicate to be compatible with `hevm test`, meaning we are also checking that all branches revert.
+Therefore, this predicate is defined to be compatible with `hevm test`, meaning that it checks whether all branches revert.

 ```k
     syntax Bool ::=